benjum/nlp-22w/README.md

 # nlp-22w

-This repository is maintained by Benjamin Winjum as a store of educational NLP materials.
+This repository is maintained by Benjamin J. Winjum as a store of educational NLP materials.

 ## Interacting with the materials